Minister for Racing (New Zealand)

-The Minister for Racing is a minister in the government of New Zealand with responsibility for the regulation of the racing industry and betting services.
+The Minister for Racing is a minister in the New Zealand Government with responsibility for the regulation of the racing industry and betting services.
 The minister is also responsible for the New Zealand Racing Board, Racing Industry Transition Agency and Totalisator Agency Board (TAB).

-The present Minister is Kieran McAnulty, a member of the Labour Party.
+The current minister is Winston Peters, the leader of New Zealand First.
+He has held the office on three occasions.

-List of Ministers for Racing
+List of ministers for racing

 The following ministers have held the office of Minister for Racing.